truenas/documentation/content/AdminGuide/Systems.md

 {{< hint type=note >}}
 TrueCommand will reconnect to systems after reboot or failover.
-In the event of "invalid auth credentials" after failover, reconnect after a few minutes by editing the system and reauthenticating.
+In the event of "invalid auth credentials" after failover, reconnect after a few minutes by editing the system and re-authenticating.
 TrueCommand will not reconnect if it believes the credentials to be invalid, which is the case if it tries to connect too soon to the controller undergoing failover before the Virtual IP has migrated to the other controller.
 {{< /hint >}}